 Set Up Data Filtering

 Set Up Data Filtering Use Data Filtering Profiles to prevent sensitive, confidential, and proprietary information from leaving your network.
-First, create a data pattern to ...
+Predefined patterns, built-in settings, and customizable ...

 Data Pattern Settings

 Data Pattern Settings Select Objects Custom Objects Data Patterns to define the categories of sensitive information that you may want to filter.
 For information on ...

 Data Filtering Support for Data Loss Prevention (DLP) Solutions

 Data Filtering Support for Data Loss Prevention (DLP) Solutions Data filtering is enhanced to work with third-party, endpoint DLP solutions that populate file properties to ...